-STDs and STIs are very common especially among youths under the age of 25, but also in many adults.
+Sexually Transmitted Diseases (STDs) and Sexually Transmitted Infections ( STIs) are very common especially among youths under the age of 25, but also in many adults.
 Youths are at a higher risk of contracting sexually transmitted diseases and infections as they tend to have unprotected sex from time to time.

-Most youths assume their partners are safe and this is always a great assumption with potentially dangerous … Read More
+Most youths assume their partners are safe and this is … Read More

 Most people associate sexually transmitted diseases (STDs) with HIV/AIDS, gonorrhea, and syphilis.
 The truth is that there are more than 15 different types of sexually transmitted infections.